PharosVPN — Platform Design

 - Stateless except for what

-helmgave it.
-All config is written to disk only afterhelmpushes it over mTLS. - Data plane:
+coxswaingave it.
+All config is written to disk only aftercoxswainpushes it over mTLS. - Data plane:

 awg-quick@awg0on UDP 443,xray.serviceon TCP 443. - Control port (mTLS-only, gRPC).
 Operations: status, metrics, push config,